 In the Medium Term Financial Strategy (MTFS) presented to the City Council in February 2020, it was assumed that the general reserve would drop below current levels due to the forecast overspend from the challenges faced.
 The actions and mitigations that were put in place towards the latter half of the year have ensured that the forecast overspend did not materialise and the current level of general reserve has been maintained at £9.7 million.
-In addition £1.7 million has been set aside in an earmarked reserve to support the response to COVID-19.
+In addition £1.7 million has been set aside in an earmarked reserve to support the response to COVID-19, this is alongside part (£8.4m) of the grant to fund Covid-19 expenditure that was received towards the end of the year.
 Within the 2020/21 budget there is a plan to increase the general reserve to the planned level of £11m (5%).